GamesCreed

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

-Turn Points are also what dictate how much energy a character has and therefore what abilities they can use.
+Turn Points are also what dictate how much energy a character has and therefore,e what abilities they can use.
 Turn points also build up over turns, so the less a character moves, the more points they earn, but unless your character has a relatively large health pool, it would advise you not to leave them a sitting duck.

-As for your character’s class, Crimson Tactics: The Rise of The White Banner has taken a note or three from Final Fantasy Tactics’ notebook, as you can switch both your and other character’s classes, obviously, once you’ve reached that class’s requirements.
+As for your character’s class, Crimson Tactics: The Rise of The White Banner has taken a note or three from Final Fantasy Tactics’ notebook, as you can switch both your and other characters’ classes once you’ve reached that class’s requirements.
 As you would expect, classes add a much-needed variety when it comes to combat, and a party that has the right classes and right abilities can easily turn the tide of battle from a frustrating game of cat and mouse to an absolute cakewalk.

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

 As mentioned earlier, your character’s position plays an equally vital role as your abilities because, yes, you have an attack that does heavy damage to three squares, but that means nothing if your enemies are two steps below you, out of your range.
-If you want to have success in Crimson Tactics: The Rise of The White Banner, you need to make sure that you are positioned in such a way where your attacks can hit, but vulnerabilities aren’t exposed, by that I mean, don’t leave your back exposed.
+If you want to have success in Crimson Tactics: The Rise of The White Banner, you need to make sure that you are positioned in such a way that your attacks can hit, but vulnerabilities aren’t exposed, by that I mean, don’t leave your back exposed.

 Mounts also play an important part in combat, as they let your unit travel faster, and they also have access to unique moves that are exclusive to whatever mount they are riding.
 Mounted units also have two health bars, one for the rider and another for the rider’s balance.
 If the balance bar is fully depleted, then they will be knocked off their mount and will lose all the bonuses that came with it.
 The unit is not entirely useless, just a lot less cool now, but at least they’re still alive.